antoniojsp/flask/README.md

 ### Build & Run
 Once docker is installed, the project can be built and started.
 To quickly start the containers, simply use the `docker-compose up` command.
 To guarantee that new images are built, use the `--build` flag:

 ```
 $ docker-compose up --build #build images and start containers
 $ docker-compose down #stop the demo system
 ```

 ## Using the Demo
-The website right now shows three pages: New, Index, and Results.
+After starting the system, the demo client can be reached at `http://localhost:7000`.
+This should display the Index page, where a voter can enter their ID and password and cast their ballot.

+The landing page for the demo client is located at `http://localhost:7000/panel`, and contains a number of menu items useful for navigating and controlling the demo:
+- Index `(http://localhost:7000)`- The page where voters authenticate and cast their votes
-Index is where the vote is cast (it needs improvement) New, resets the count of votes to zero.
+- Reset to Zero `(http://localhost:7000/new)`- resets the vote count for all candidates to zero.
-Results returns the tally decrypted so far.
+- Results `(http://localhost:7000/results)` - Shows the decrypted, plaintext tally of all ballots that have been collected so far.
+- Register New Voter `(http://localhost:7000/register)` - Shows the voter registration page where a voter can register to participate in the election.

 ## Authors
 * **Patrick Higgins** -  ([phiggin5@uoregon.edu](phiggin5@uoregon.edu))